-L) Public Relations Coordinator:

-- 1) Be responsible for maintaining a good public image for the External Vice President of Local Affairs and the EVPLA's staff.

-- 2) Act as a liaison to the campus media:

-- a) The Daily Nexus

-- b) A.S.
-The Bottom Line

-- c) KCSB - d) University Announcements - e) Any and all other media outlets. - 3) Attend regular A.S.
-Communications Committee meetings. - 4) Be responsible for producing state of the community updates on at least a quarterly basis. - 5) Will advertise for any and all EVPLA related events, projects and campaigns. - 6) Serve a minimum of two (2) office hours per week. - 7) Have an active role in all EVPLA projects, as needed, including but not limited to writing press releases, logistical coordination, legislation and advertising. - M) The Special Assistant is responsible for the general maintenance and organization of the Office of the EVPLA and coordinating constituent services. - Be responsible for the general administration and clerical functions of the office of the EVPLA. - 2) Schedule the EVPLA to attend club and organizations meetings, campus events, and meetings with Isla Vista and Santa Barbara County entities. - 3) Keep a file of all reports submitted by the EVPLA Coordinators and Liaisons. - 4) Complete all office requisitions and maintain a record of the EVPLA budget. - 5) Serve a minimum of three (3) office hours per week, devoted to organizing and maintaining the EVPLA office. - 6) Take minutes of all proceedings at all Office of the EVPLA staff meetings - 7) Assist the Chief of Staff in management of the office staff and resources. - 8) Coordinates constituent services for the Office of the EVPLA including but not limited to: responding to email from constituents, scheduling meetings for constituents with the appropriate office staff member, helping constituents get meetings with local officials or agencies, directing constituents to the A.S. or Santa Barbara County service/agency they need to reach, tracking SeeClickFix reports, etc. etc. - N) Isla Vista Food Cooperative Student Representative - 1) Act as a liaison between the association and the Isla Vista Food Cooperative (IVFC) by communicating and participating in the integration of any new collaborations between both organizations. - 2) Prepare and attend all monthly Isla Vista Food Cooperative meetings (minimum of one (1) monthly Board of Directors meeting and possibly one (1) Executive Session and/or committee meeting). - 3) Work with the IVFC Outreach Coordinator to attend a minimum of one (1) outreach event per quarter, including Sunflower Kids Club, an Isla Vista community meeting, or other Isla Vista related tabling event that the Co-op is attending. - 4) Act as liaison to the Food Bank Board. - 5) Serve a minimum of three (3) office hours per week.
+- L) Public Relations Coordinator: - 1) Be responsible for maintaining a good public image for the External Vice President of Local Affairs and the EVPLA's staff. - 2) Act as a liaison to the campus media: - a) The Daily Nexus - b) A.S.
+The Bottom Line - c) KCSB - d) University Announcements - e) Any and all other media outlets. - 3) Attend regular A.S.
+Communications Committee meetings. - 4) Be responsible for producing state of the community updates on at least a quarterly basis. - 5) Will advertise for any and all EVPLA related events, projects and campaigns. - 6) Serve a minimum of two (2) office hours per week. - 7) Have an active role in all EVPLA projects, as needed, including but not limited to writing press releases, logistical coordination, legislation and advertising. - M) The Special Assistant is responsible for the general maintenance and organization of the Office of the EVPLA and coordinating constituent services. - 1) Be responsible for the general administration and clerical functions of the office of the EVPLA. - 2) Schedule the EVPLA to attend club and organizations meetings, campus events, and meetings with Isla Vista and Santa Barbara County entities. - 3) Keep a file of all reports submitted by the EVPLA Coordinators and Liaisons. - 4) Complete all office requisitions and maintain a record of the EVPLA budget. - 5) Serve a minimum of three (3) office hours per week, devoted to organizing and maintaining the EVPLA office. - 6) Take minutes of all proceedings at all Office of the EVPLA staff meetings - 7) Assist the Chief of Staff in management of the office staff and resources. - 8) Coordinates constituent services for the Office of the EVPLA including but not limited to: responding to email from constituents, scheduling meetings for constituents with the appropriate office staff member, helping constituents get meetings with local officials or agencies, directing constituents to the A.S. or Santa Barbara County service/agency they need to reach, tracking SeeClickFix reports, etc. etc.